Jose de Venecia Jr.: Removal as Speaker

 De Venecia's son reported the incident to the Makati police.
 The Speaker, meanwhile, wrote a letter to President Arroyo to ask her to do something about the threat on their lives.

 My son reported this to the Makati Police and in the same day following, General Santos, such a respected general of the Armed Forces, changed his tune and said he never said such a thing.
 How could he say that he never said such a thing when he came to my house to ask me to listen to his story, accompanied by Raul Lambino in the presence of my son Joey, in the presence of my wife Gina.

-The Speaker said he asked Mrs. Arroyo in a letter to "please do something."
+The Speaker said he asked President Gloria Macapagal Arroyo in a letter to "please do something."

 So I wrote a letter to President Gloria Macapagal Arroyo.
 Dear Madam President, I write to you because General Santos came to see me and said to me, and confessed to me that they wanted to kill myself and my son and that they have killed other people.
 I asked you because these three generals belonged to your government, please do something.
 That was late October of last year.
 Do you think up to know Malacanang has lifted a finger to arrest or to investigate these attempts on my life and of my son?

 "It's simple arrogance.
 Just plain arrogance that Malacañang and the people of the Palace are above the law.
 Someday this can happen to you," he said.
 The speech was delivered hours after Palawan's 2nd district Rep. Abraham Kahlil Mitra, an ally of Davao City Rep. Prospero Nograles, moved the speaker's position be declared vacant.